 - Emotional Distress

 - Punitive damages – intended to punish the drunk driver or bar/restaurant for their reckless actions and deter them from engaging in similar behavior in the future.

-- Wrongful death: If a drunk driving accident is fatal, the next of kin can file a wrongful death lawsuit in Portland to recover
+- Wrongful death: If a drunk driving accident is fatal, the next of kin can file a wrongful death lawsuit.

 The aftermath of a drunk driving accident can be a difficult time for everyone involved.
 These injuries are life-changing: the injuries sustained in drunk driving accidents are usually worse than what occurs in normal auto accidents.
 Cases against negligent bars and restaurants which serve visibly intoxicated patrons require quick action to gather and secure evidence.
 Call 888-353-5995, or fill out the “contact us” form below.